michaelconant/jackboxlauncher/README.md

 ```

 I did not hard code in a max amount of packs or games for each pack but GUI is not yet designed to infinitly scale. <br />
-This means you can put as mony games/packs as you want but they appear as a list they might go off the screen. <br />
+This means you can put as many games/packs as you want but they many appear off screen so until I add a scrolling feature I would limit the amount of games/packs in the file. <br />